Our mission is to provide the highest standard of patient care whilst incorporating a holistic approach toward diagnosis and management of illness.

 To obtain your pathology and/or x-ray results all patients are required to make an appointment with their doctor.

 Follow-up & Preventative Health Care are important services we provide.
 Your Doctor will initiate recall letters to follow-up on abnormal results and on-going health checks.
 Please advise Reception if you do not wish to participate in this service.

 We also report to State & Federal reminder systems for Diabetes Management, Pap Smears.

+Our reception staff are happy to take messages or assist you with any general questions regarding your healthcare.
 Our Doctors may be contacted by telephone during normal surgery hours.
-However, when they consulting with a patient a message will be taken & your call returned.
+However, when they are consulting with a patient a message will be taken & your call returned.
 In an emergency your call will be transferred to either the Practice Nurse or the Doctor immediately.

 After Hours Doctors

 If you have a medical emergency, please dial 000 or go directly to your nearest hospital.

 Algester Medical Centre offer after hour appointments and is open till 10:00pm weekdays and Saturday & Sunday 8:00am – 2:00pm.
 Phone consultations are available weekdays between 10:00pm – 11:00pm, please call 190 959 114, please note that charges will apply.
 If you require a doctor’s appointment outside our opening hours, please call the National Home Doctor Service.
 This is an After Hours Home Visit Service, please call 13 74 25 to arrange for a Doctor to visit you at home.
 National Home Doctor Service will send a report of their visit to our surgery, which will be stored in your electronic health file.

 We take your concerns, suggestions and complaints seriously.
 Please direct all concerns to the Practice Manager who will assist in resolving the issue.

 If you have any complaints or concerns that cannot be resolved in this practice, you can contact the Office of the Health Ombudsman.